Explore around town . . . and out of town!

 Continue 38 miles on I-84, or Columbia Scenic Highway and I-84 to exit 64, Mt.
 Hood highway, state route 35.
 You can stretch your legs at Pt.
 Marina Park, or just start driving south.
 Look for the "leaving scenic area" sign immediately followed by a stunning view of Mt.
 Hood.
 The Hood River valley is the pear capital of Oregon.
-Pears won’t be in season in June, but you can stop at roadside stands for preserves and other items in season.
+Pears won’t be in season in June, but you can stop at roadside stands for preserves and other seasonal items.

 After nearly 40 miles, state highway 35 merges onto US 26.
 Go west toward Portland and Government Camp.
 Make a hard right at Timberline Highway, and go about 6 steep, twisty miles up to the lodge.You can ski there all year round.
 There are hiking trails, which are apt to still be snow covered in early June, and, of course, there is the lodge.
 Spend some time by the fireplace and admire the design and construction of the lodge.
 Admire the view and breathe in the smell of pine forest.
 There is a nice, if somewhat pricey, restaurant at the lodge.

 Go back down Timberline Highway and turn right on US 26.
-In a few miles, you will be in Government Camp, where you can find the newly renovated Reed Ski Cabin.
+In a few miles, you will be in Government Camp, where you can find the Reed Ski Cabin.
 The ski cabin will be open for us, but Reed guards information about the location of the cabin in order to maintain the cabin’s security and privacy.
-We also want to let the resident manager know whom to expect; detailed instructions are online.
+We also want to let the resident manager to know whom to expect; detailed instructions are online.
 In Government Camp you will also find the Mt.
 Hood Brewing Company, if you want some really local beer.
 The designated driver can follow US 26 back to Reed, about a 90-minute drive.

 Create your own outing